Skip to content

 182. Progress on commitment to ethical conduct and prohibition of corruption?

-The company reports that it provides mandatory annual training on its code of conduct that was attended by 99% of its employees, officers, and directors in 2022.
-Further, it has also established an ethics and compliance helpline to report issues such as theft, fraud, and bribery or corruption.
+The company conducts code of conduct training, including business ethics and anti-corruption training, for all employees and completed 100% training in 2023.
+It has also established an ethics and compliance helpline to report issues such as theft, fraud, and bribery or corruption.

 • P